Oren-H/GradeRecorder/README.md

 ## Engagement:
 Users will be drawn to the website due to the convenience it provides in gradekeeping and the entertainment created by the betting feature.

+- to increase competition, people who win bets can win points
+- there can be another point system for students who consistently get the high grades on assignments

 ## Scalability and Expansion:
 The following goals can be implemented to improve the effectiveness of the website